Corporate software piracy presents a huge challenge to software companies. Especially when it receives political backing.

-Forensics proved that the original downloads of the software that was pirated was inside the United States, and since ZTE had a US-based subsidiary, AWR was able to show that it was subject to the terms of the agreement.
+Forensics proved that the original downloads of the pirated software took place within the United States.
+And, since ZTE had a US-based subsidiary, AWR was able to show that it was subject to the terms of the agreement.
 It probably didn’t hurt that AWR showed the president of ZTE visiting the opening of their US-based company.

 A summary judgement was handed down, and a settlement was reached.

 If you need to report a software compliance breach, please complete the form on our website.